levans88/WeatherColorTool/README.md

 - Edit weathers for Fallout 4 as BMPs in Paint.NET or your favorite image editor (adjust hue/saturation, whatever)
 - Convert weather images from BMP to CSV using ImageToCSV.exe
-- Import weather CSVs into xEdit (skips disabled cloud layers as it should)
+- Import weather CSVs into xEdit using a modified version of Weather Editor
-- Supports cloud layers, weather colors, and ambient light colors as separate images (all cloud layers as single image)
+- Supports cloud layers (skips disabled cloud layers as it should), weather colors, and ambient light colors as separate images (all cloud layers as single image)

 <b>Repository Description</b>